 Impact Estimate on Select Quality Measures for All ESCOs

 KEY TAKEAWAYS

 The CEC Model is the first Medicare ACO model that targets a particular clinical population.
-Results from the first four performance years of the CEC Model show specialty-oriented ACOs for beneficiaries with ESRD can reduce spending while improving key quality outcomes.
+Results show specialty-oriented ACOs for beneficiaries with ESRD can reduce spending while improving key quality outcomes.